mirkolantieri/mrnet/README.md

 # 1. Introduction <a name="introduction"></a>
-In this project will be created a potential AI based on deep learning techniques: the idea behind is to create a neural network and train it with cases from the MRNet dataset from Stanford in order to predict the cases of knee MRI images from patients having problems or hidden disease.
+In this project will be created a potential AI based on deep learning techniques: the idea behind is to create a neural network and train it with cases from the MRNet dataset published from the Stanford ML Group in order to predict the cases of knee MRI images from patients having problems or hidden disease.
 The main interest is to comprehend that if for a given MRI scan image, the prediction from the model is helpful for a radiologist in terms of utility instead of accuracy.
 We are interested in creating 2 AI models consisting of